 ESC guidelines for the management of AF state that prompt recording of an ECG is an effective method to document chronic forms of AF.
 The technology to detect paroxysmal, self-terminating AF episodes is rapidly evolving.
 The guideline noted that the overall post-stroke AF detection after all phases of cardiac monitoring is approximately 23.7% based on RCTs reviewed as part of the guideline development.
-The ESC made a strong recommendation (Class 1B) for short-term ECG recording for at least the first 24 hours followed by continuous ECG monitoring for at least 72 hours in patients with acute ischemic stroke or TIA transient ischemic attack whenever possible.
-They also recommend (Class IIa) that additional ECG monitoring using long-term non-invasive ECG monitors or insertable cardiac monitors should be considered to detect AF in selected stroke patients without previously known AF such as patients who are elderly, who have cardiovascular risk factors or comorbidities, indices of left atrial remodeling or a high C2HEST score. -The ESC also made a strong recommendation (Class I) for opportunistic screening for AF by pulse or ECG rhythm strip in patients > 65 years of age and a lower recommendation (Class IIa) for consideration of systematic ECG screening to detect AF in individuals aged > 75 years, or for individuals at high risk of stroke.
-Ongoing studies will determine whether such early detection alters management (e.g., \cdot initiation of anticoagulation) and improves outcomes.
+The ESC made a strong recommendation (Class 1B) for short-term ECG recording for at least the first 24 hours followed by continuous ECG monitoring for at least 72 hours in patients with acute ischemic stroke or transient ischemic attack whenever possible.
+They also recommend (Class IIa) that additional ECG monitoring using long-term non-invasive ECG monitors or insertable cardiac monitors should be considered to detect AF in selected stroke patients without previously known AF such as patients who are elderly, who have cardiovascular risk factors or comorbidities, indices of left atrial remodeling or a high C2HEST score.
+There is good evidence that prolonged ECC monitoring enhances the detection of undiagnosed AF (e.g., monitoring for 72 hours after a stroke, or even longer periods).
+Daily short-term ECC recordings increase AF detection in populations over 75 years of age.
+The ESC also made a strong recommendation (Class I) for opportunistic screening for AF by pulse or ECG rhythm strip in patients > 65 years of age and a lower recommendation (Class IIa) for consideration of systematic ECG screening to detect AF in individuals aged >75 years, or for individuals at high risk of stroke.
+There is good evidence that prolonged ECG monitoring enhances the detection of undiagnosed AF (e.g. monitoring for 72 hours after a stroke, or even longer periods).
+Daily short-term ECG recordings increase AF detection in populations over 75 years of age.
+Ongoing studies will determine whether such early detection alters management (e.g. initiation of anticoagulation) and improves outcomes.
 Regarding prolonged monitoring for paroxysmal AF, the guidelines state that several patient-operated devices and extended continuous ECG monitoring using skin patch recorders have been validated for the detection of paroxysmal AF.
 They also note that mobile health technologies are rapidly developing for AF detection and other purposes and that caution is needed in their clinical use as many are not clinically validated.
-Prolonged ECG monitoring is also reasonable in survivors of ischemic stroke without an established diagnosis of AF (Hindricks, 2021).
+Prolonged ECG monitoring is also reasonable in survivors of ischemic stroke without an established diagnosis of AF (Kirchhof et al., 2016Hindricks, 2021).
+Prolonged ECC monitoring is also reasonable in survivors of ischemic stroke without an established diagnosis of AF (Kirchhof et al., 2016).